 “Unless you insist on buying 24K gold, hypoallergenic earrings don’t have to come with a high price tag,” says Dendy Engelman, MD, a New York City-based dermatologic surgeon.
 “The cost can start at $10 and go up [from there].”

-To simplify your search for earrings for sensitive ears, Byrdie did the vetting for you and picked the best pieces available online.
+To simplify your search for earrings for sensitive ears, Byrdie did the vetting for you and picked the best pieces available online, with the help of our experts.
 So, say goodbye to painful, red lobes.
 The stylish earrings ahead are safe for even the most sensitive ears.

 Best Overall: Mejuri Bold Large Hoops